Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-How to find an oncologist
+How do I find an oncologist

 Ask your doctor, close friends or family to recommend a good oncologist.